Tryops/update-based-conways-game-of-life/README.md

 Even though the automaton is a very chaotic system, there seem to be some stable "zebra" looking regions on the grid, where no changes seem to occur for some time.
 I haven't seen other specific patterns yet (other than "gliders" like in normal CGoL) but these might still exist in a different form.

-Parts of this code are highly inefficient/are not very concise and JS is not the best fit for this problem, but it was sufficient enough to get something to visually experiment with the cell automaton.
+Parts of this code are highly inefficient and not well thought through (as of February 2020).
+JS is definitely not a good fit for this problem, but it was sufficient enough to get something to visually experiment with the cell automaton.